-Provision (credit) for income taxes has been allocated as follows:
+Income tax expense / (credit) has been allocated as follows:

-Three months ended June 30,

-2018 2017

-Income taxes on profit \$ 5,383 \$ 4,747

-Income taxes on other comprehensive income/(loss):

-Unrealized gain on cash flow hedging derivatives (1,335) (3,126)

-Income taxes recognized in equity:

-Excess tax deductions related to share based options and RSUs (193) (291)

-Total income taxes \$ 3,855 \$ 1,330
+Three months ended September 30, ded September 30, 2018 2017 2018 2017 Income taxes on profit \$ 6,218 \$ 2,505 \$ 11,601 \$ 7,252 Income taxes on other comprehensive income/(loss): Unrealized gain on cash flow hedging derivatives (2,748) (3,829) (4,083) (6,954) Income taxes recognized in equity: Excess tax deductions related to share-based options and RSUs 246 (432) 53 (723) Total income taxes \$ 3,716 \$ (1,756) \$ 7,571 \$ (425)

-NOTES TO UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands, except share and per share data)
+WNS (HOLDINGS) LIMITED NOTES TO UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands, except share and per share data)

-On July 27, 2017, National Company Law Tribunal in India approved the scheme of amalgamation of Value Edge and WNS Global Services Private Limited ("WNS India"), pursuant to which, Value Edge was merged with and into WNS India.
+On July 27, 2017, National Company Law Tribunal in India approved the scheme of amalgamation of Value Edge and WNS Global Services Private Limited ("WNS India"), pursuant to which Value Edge was merged with and into WNS India.
 The merger resulted in the creation of a tax base of goodwill and certain other identifiable intangible assets in the financial statements of WNS India.
 WNS India is entitled to claim a tax benefit for amortization of goodwill and intangible assets in its future tax returns.
 The Company had previously recorded a deferred tax liability for the temporary differences between the tax base of identifiable intangible assets and its carrying amount in the Company's consolidated financial statements upon the acquisition of Value Edge.
 As a result, the carrying value of such liability as at the effective date of the scheme of amalgamation, amounting to \$1,686, was derecognized during the year ended March 31, 2018.

 The Company in fiscal 2012 started operations in delivery centers in Pune, Mumbai and Chennai, India registered under the Special Economic Zone ("SEZ") scheme.
-These operations were eligible for a 100% income tax exemption until fiscal 2016 and are eligible for a 50% income tax exemption from fiscal 2017 to fiscal 2026.
+These operations are eligible for a 50% income tax exemption from fiscal 2017 to fiscal 2026.
 During fiscal 2015, the Company started operations in new delivery centers in Gurgaon and Pune, India registered under the SEZ scheme.
 These operations are eligible for a 100% income tax exemption until fiscal 2019, and a 50% income tax exemption from fiscal 2020 to fiscal 2029.
 During fiscal 2018, the Company started operations in new delivery centers in Pune and Gurgaon, India registered under the SEZ scheme that are eligible for a 100% income tax exemption until fiscal 2022, and a 50% income tax exemption from fiscal 2023 to fiscal 2032.
-During the fiscal 2019, the company started operations in new delivery center in Noida, India registered under the Special Economic Zone ("SEZ") scheme.
-These operations were eligible for a 100% income tax exemption until fiscal 2023 and are eligible for a 50% income tax exemption from fiscal 2024 to 2033.
-The Government of India pursuant to the Indian Finance Act, 2011 has also levied a minimum alternate tax ("MAT") on the book profits earned by the SEZ units at the prevailing rate which is currently 21.55%.
+During fiscal 2019, the Company started operations in new delivery centers in Noida & Pune, India registered under the SEZ scheme.
+These operations are eligible for a 100% income tax exemption until fiscal 2023 and are eligible for a 50% income tax exemption from fiscal 2024 to 2033.
+The Government of India pursuant to the Indian Finance Act, 2011 has also levied a minimum alternate tax ("MAT") on the book profits earned by the SEZ units at the prevailing rate, which is currently 21.55%.
 The Company's operations in Costa Rica are eligible for a 50% income tax exemption from fiscal 2018 to fiscal 2021.
-During fiscal 2013, the Company started operations in a delivery center in Techno Plaza II, Manila which was eligible for a tax exemption that expired in fiscal 2017.
-During fiscal 2016, the Company started its operations in a new delivery center in the Philippines which is eligible for a tax exemption until fiscal 2020.
-During fiscal 2017, the Company opened two additional delivery centers in Iloilo and Alabang, Philippines which are eligible for a 100% tax exemption until fiscal 2021.
-During fiscal 2018, the Company opened an additional delivery center in Alabang, Philippines which is eligible for a 100% tax exemption until fiscal 2022.
-The Government of Sri Lanka has exempted the profits earned from export revenue from tax, which enables the Company's Sri Lankan subsidiary to continue to claim a tax exemption until fiscal 2018 and would be taxed at 14% on net basis with effect from April 1, 2018.
+From fiscal 2016 until fiscal year 2019, the Company has operations in delivery centers in the Philippines which are eligible for various tax exemption benefits expiring in between 2020 and 2024.
+The Government of Sri Lanka has exempted the profits earned from export revenue from tax, which enabled the Company's Sri Lankan subsidiary to claim a tax exemption until fiscal 2018 and to be taxed at 14% on net basis with effect from April 1, 2018.